Is Moonlight Densetsu a Rewrite of Another Song?

 You see, KEY WEST CLUB was made up of Keiko Azuma and Miki Nakatani – members of the Japanese pop idol group Sakurakko Club,8 and were overseen by the entertainment conglomerate Being Inc.9 If this all sounds familiar to you, then hats off to you – I’m impressed.

 Being Inc. also over saw DALI, which disbanded immediately after their hit debut song, Moonlight Densetsu.
 After disbanding, two of the members (Misuzu Takahashi and Mari Nishimoto) joined back together to form MANISH – a poorly-named group named after MAri NISHimoto.10 Once again, they stayed with Being Inc.

 Starting with Sailor Moon S and continuing with Sailor Moon Super, Moonlight Densetsu was re-recorded by Moon Lips, which – wouldn’t you know it! – was made up of members of Sakurakko Club!
-Sadly, exactly which members were on Moon Lips has never been publicly released, but we do know that there’s a pretty strong connection between all of these groups.
+More specifically, the members of the Sailor Moon musical cast.

 Unless someone wants to open up with a tell-all book, unfortunately how or why all of these backroom dealings surrounding the famous Sailor Moon theme song happened is probably lost to time.